inanevin/LinaEngine/README.md

 - As a build system, this project uses CMake 3.6.
 Please make sure you have a working version of [CMake](https://cmake.org/), prerably 3.6 or above installed on your machine.

+- Lina Engine is currently compatible to be compiled only with Win32 architecture.
+If you would like to use it on different architectures, you need to compile the vendors for your target architecture and include them manually.

 ## Lina Engine Tools

 - [Lina Engine Build Launcher](https://github.com/inanevin/Lina-Engine-Build-Launcher)